 - If you’re on a daily medication, using a home delivery service can help you save.
 Often, you can get a three-month supply shipped for only two co-payments, and you’ll save trips to the pharmacy as well.

 - Taking several medications can often be costly.
 Consult your pharmacist to get a review of how much you’re actually spending on these prescriptions.
-And check with your insurance company to see if they have any programs to help you manage multiple medications.
+And check with your health plan to see if they have any programs to help you manage multiple medications.
 For example, Priority Health offers Medication Therapy Management (MTM) prescription reviews at no costs to members.
 During this review, members work with a pharmacist to get the best results from medications while keeping out-of-pocket costs down.

 - Ask your health insurance provider if they have any cost transparency tools to help you plan for the cost of your prescriptions.
 Many insurers provide both physical and virtual options.
 For instance, Cost Estimator from Priority Health will tell you the price you’ll pay for your medication, if you’re eligible for a 30- or 90-day supply and whether or not there is a cheaper alternative all according to your plan.

-Medical supplies savings
+Medical supplies savings.

 Medical supplies can be just as pricey as prescriptions, especially for Medicare patients—but that shouldn’t stop you from finding some smart savings.